Home > New Zealand ecology > Fruit-eating birds

 Silvereye Zosterops lateralis

-Silvereye are prolific fruit-eaters - often only the flesh but also whole fruit.
-They disperse kohekohe and supplejack vine fruit which have a diameter of 9mm and 10.5mm.
+Silvereye are prolific fruit-eaters - often just flesh but also the whole fruit.
+They disperse kohekohe and supplejack vine fruit, which have a diameter of 9mm and 10.5mm.
 Its' maximum gape opening of 6.3mm, and mean gape of 5.1mm is the smallest of the fruit-eaters.
-It has been seen swallowing fruit with a diameter of 9.9mm, 1.9 times the size of its gape.
+It has been seen swallowing 9.9mm fruit, 1.9 times the size of its gape.
 Silvereye are 12cm long, the smallest tree seed-disperser.
-It is a recent immigrant, first recorded in 1832, probably after a trans-Tasman Ocean storm crossing.
+It is a recent immigrant, probably after trans-Tasman Ocean storm crossings before 1832.
 See more

 Silvereye